splunkdevabhi/SplunkModularInputsPythonFramework/implementations/tesla/appServer/static/README.md

 ### Authentication

-Authentication is with your My Tesla credentials.
+Authentication is with your My Tesla credentials , plain text email and password, matching the owner's login information for https://my.teslamotors.com/user/login.

-After the initial authentication , cookies are persisted back to inputs.conf and sent with each API request.
+A client ID and secret are also required.

+The current client ID and secret are available here : http://pastebin.com/fX6ejAHd

 You can setup up your My Tesla username and password in each pre defined stanza via SplunkWeb.

 Or you can edit SPLUNK_HOME/etc/apps/tesla_ta/default/inputs.conf directly and set the username and password in the parent tesla stanza so that all child stanzas inherit your username and password.

 ### Data Source Types